 #8 – Challenges

-These are a great way to build a community and get people on the right track towards changing their lifestyle.
+When it comes to health club marketing, you can’t beat a fitness challenge.
+They’re a great way to build a community and get people on the right track towards changing their lifestyle.

 You could create a pack that walks people through a 10-day plank challenge, 7-day smoothie challenge or simply builds up to a total rep count (such as 100 sumo squats).
-Be sure to align your challenge with a common goal that new members have when joining.
+Be sure to align your fitness challenge with a common goal that new members have when joining.

 #9 – Meal Plans & Shopping Lists